Ascend/pytorch/README.en.md

 git submodule update --init --recursive
 ```

-If no error is reported after the preceding operations are complete, the PyTorch and third-party code on which PyTorch depends is generated.
+If no error is reported, the PyTorch and third-party code on which PyTorch depends is generated.

-## Generate the full PyTorch code that adapts to the Ascend AI Processors.
+## Generating Full PyTorch Code That Adapts to Ascend AI Processors

-Go to the **pytorch/scripts** directory and run the script based on the selected version.
+Go to the **pytorch/scripts** directory and run the script of the selected version.
 (Note: The downloaded native PyTorch source code must match the following version.
 Otherwise, an error may occur.)

 ```sh
 cd ../scripts/
 bash gen.sh
 ```

-The full code adapted to NPUs is generated in the **pytorch/pytorch/** directory.
+The full code adapted to the NPU is generated in the **pytorch/pytorch/** directory.

-## Install the Python dependency.
+## Installing the Python Dependency Library

-Go to the **pytorch/pytorch/** directory and install the Python dependency.
+Go to the **pytorch/pytorch/** directory and install the Python dependency library.

 ```python3
 cd ../pytorch